h15200/notes/system-design.md

 ### Microservice architecture

-Monolithic - one or a group of machines (servers) handle ALL services.
+- Monolithic one or a group of machines (servers) handle ALL services.
-Microservice is a single business unit.
-It doesn't not mean it's small.
-It's just a way of identifying a unit of business logic like sign in, check out, etc.. and each of them usually have a dedicated db.
+- Server Orientated Architecture. precursor to microservices where different servers shared some data

-A client may talk to a `gateway` which then communicates to a microservice.
+- Microservice is a single business unit where each service is a self contained set of logic

 #### Pros and Cons